automation-tasks-rs/cargo-auto/template_new_cli/README.md

 ## automation_tasks_rs

 Building a project is always more complex then just `cargo build` and `cargo run`.
 There are always some files to copy or some content to copy from file to file.
-For this I use `cargo-auto` - automation tasks written in Rust language for the build process of rust projects.
+For this I use `cargo-auto` - automation tasks written in Rust language for the build process of Rust projects.

 All the source is inside the folder `automation_tasks_rs`.
 It is pure Rust, it is easy to understand and modify to your needs.